chenjiale-pku/starter-academic/content/authors/jiale-chen/_index.md

 - name: Turing Class, Peking University

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests mainly lie in the intersection of theoretical computer science and Economics.
+bio: My research interests lie in the intersection of theoretical computer science and economics, with a goal to provide elegant explanations and practical guidance for social phenomena.

 # Interests to show in About widget
 interests: